PaaS Support Coverage

 Database Storage

-Data (in GiBs) used by the SQL database instance provisioned as part of Liferay Cloud Infrastructure, including database data and any replicas deployed for high-availability configurations.
+Data (in GiB) used by the SQL database instance provisioned as part of Liferay Cloud Infrastructure, including database data (including metadata) and any replicas deployed for high-availability configurations.

 100 GiB